atmoswing/atmoswing-user-manual/docs/app-optimizer/verification-scores.rst

 The Optimizer has different verification scores implemented:

-two different kinds of parameters files.
-One type for the classic(+) calibration (see `calibration parameters file`_) and another for the optimization (GAs and Monte-Carlo simulations; see `optimization parameters file`_).
-However, some attributes are similar for both of them.

-You must provide the name of the score to use.
-Options are:

 * CRPSS (Continuous ranked probability skill score): ``CRPSS``
 * CRPS (Continuous ranked probability score): ``CRPS``
 * CRPS accuracy: ``CRPSaccuracy``